TheNitek/RfidShelf/README.md

 ## The idea
 When I was a little child I loved my tapes, vinyls and later CDs.
 Choosing my own music or listening to Pumuckl all day.
 Nowadays everything is available as MP3 which makes it hard for little kids to choose their own music.
 Since I wanted to give my son the same possibilities I decided to start this project:

-Rfid-cards can the be assigned a folder containing MP3 files on a SD card, played when the card is put on the shelf.
+Rfid cards can the be assigned a folder containing MP3 files on a SD card, played when the card is put on the shelf.
 Using some creativity (and/or the Internet and a printer) those cards can be customized to represent their content, giving the kid the ability to distinguish them.
 A WiFi web interface gives you the ability to manage the files on the shelf and to program the cards.

 ## Features
 * Easy to use: kids proof!